 To make the best decision, you need to think strategically about your unique needs.
 It’s about balancing aesthetics with functionality and your current inventory with future goals.
 By carefully considering a few key factors, you can build a flexible and effective display system that supports your business for years to come.
 Let’s walk through the four main areas to focus on: your store’s size, your product mix, your budget, and your plans for growth.

-Assess Your Store's Size
+Consider Your Store's Size and Shape

 Before you even think about ordering fixtures, you need a solid understanding of your physical space.
 Your store's layout directly impacts the customer experience, and a common mistake is ordering shelving without first mapping everything out.
 Start by taking precise measurements of your floor plan, noting the location of columns, windows, and doorways.
 Consider your ceiling height to determine how tall your units can be.
 A detailed blueprint allows you to plan aisle widths and traffic flow, ensuring your layout is compliant with accessibility standards and feels comfortable for shoppers.
 For multi-location rollouts, creating a standardized plan based on accurate store surveys is essential for a consistent brand experience.
 This initial design and engineering phase is critical for a smooth installation.